jkcorrea/birdfeed/README.md

 - `SERVER_URL`: the URL of your server (`http://localhost:3000` in local env)
 - `SESSION_SECRET`: a secret string used to encrypt your session cookie
-- `DEFAULT_CURRENCY`: default currency for your Stripe subscriptions if the user currency is not supported. (only used for UI purposes)
   > **Note**:
   >
   > The currency we show on the Pricing page is based on the user locale.See [getDefaultCurrency](app/utils/http.server.ts)